 Catherine Delahunty has been teaching Te Tiriti o Waitangi workshops with a wide range of groups and in Polytechnics since 1988.
 She has also worked for the Department of Conservation, been a youth worker, a campaigner for Greenpeace, and a consultant on education issues.
 While in Parliament she was spokesperson on education for the Green Party for nine years with a strong focus on adult education and was the Tangata Tiriti spokesperson working on Te Tiriti issues.
 She is a writer, a grassroots activist in Hauraki and a grandmother.

 Please read these Terms and Conditions before registering for events.

 Taking that next step in your professional learning and development is easy with Ako Aotearoa.
 Everything is evidence-based, practical, high-quality, effective and sustainable.

-In response to the current challenges of delivering “face-to-face” events, our range of PLD is delivered online - workshops and courses, many with digital badges awarded on completion:
+Our range of PLD workshops and courses can be delivered online or face-to-face, many with digital badges awarded on completion:

 - Public Online Workshops

 Register for one of our public workshops scheduled throughout the year.
 So many topics to choose from!